Career Service Office Online Virtual Support

 Internships must be arranged approximately a month prior to their start date.

-The student must have met the academic prerequisite courses before pursing an internship.
+The student must have met the academic prerequisite courses before pursing an internship for academic credit.

 1, Complete IS220: Preparation for Life & Career Course (sophomore or junior year).